What is an IP Address?

 Every domain name has an IP address - thanks to it users can find the desired website.
 Every device, with which you go online, also has an IP address.

-Basically, an IP address looked like a set of 4 numbers from 0 to 255 - for example, 184.108.40.206.
+Basically, an IP address looked like a set of 4 numbers from 0 to 255 - for example, 22.214.171.124.
 That address belongs to the protocol IPv4, which determined this address type.
 But IPv4 limits the address space of the Internet to 4.3 billion addresses, so at the end of the 1990s specialists started to look for a solution to this problem.
-So that was created the protocol IPv6 with addresses that look like this: fe80 : d4a7: 6437: d3d8: d9f3b11.
+So that’s how the IPv6 protocol with addresses like fe80: d4a7: 6437: d3d8: d9f3b11 was created.
 Today IPv4 addresses are limited, and IPv6 addresses are used more often.

 How do IP addresses work?
 You enter the desired site name into the address bar of a browser.
 The browser sends a request to a DNS server, which defines the IP of this site by the domain name.
 After the browser gets the response and the website opens.
-More about the work of DNS servers we wrote in this article.
+To learn more about how DNS servers work, read this article.

 If we talk about IP addresses according to the purpose of use, internal addresses are used in a local network.
 For example, within the company between departments, or in a home network where there are several devices connected to the same router.
 External IP addresses are used to go online - to the global network.

 Usually, websites have static IP addresses - they don’t change when they connect to the network.
 Dynamic IPs can be used if a provider has more customers than available IP addresses.
 So while connecting a customer gets the first available IP, but the next connection may be with another IP address.

 A shared IP address can include several sites at once - from tens to hundreds.
 A dedicated IP is used only by one website.
 You can easily find advantages and disadvantages in this pair.

 What can you expect from shared IP?
 As we said above, shared IP is used by several sites at once - and bad neighbors are the real problem: